HolyTrinity777/sovereign-runtime-public-evidence-package-v0.2/README.md

 Commercial usage, redistribution, derivative deployment, AI/ML training usage, or access beyond the explicitly stated public rights requires prior written authorization from the Copyright Holder.

+## LICENSE

+This repository is a public evidence package.
+The public materials in this repository are provided under the Sovereign Runtime Public Evidence Package License.
+Private runtime internals, orchestration logic, and other NDA-restricted materials are excluded from public release and are available only under separate written agreement or NDA.

 ## Private Access & NDA

 The private runtime core is maintained separately.